Scalable Planting Families: Makeup & Tips

 Here’s how the three “origin” parameters need to be set up to match the section DWG.
 Add these values into the formula box to fix them in place.

 The Generic Model placeholder family is an important nesting step.
-It allows us to have separate control over the Crown Diameter and Height values.
+It allows us to have separate control for the Crown Diameter and Height values.
 The plan DWG is tied to the Crown Diameter and the section DWG is tied to the Height.
 Removing this step, and having just a series of planting families with independent Crown Diameter and Height, will result in both of these parameters affecting the growth of the family and unpredictable scaling.

 Tips